open-source-peace/protestware-list/README.md

 ## About this list

 This list is based on [CTO Club List](https://docs.google.com/spreadsheets/d/1H3xPB4PgWeFcHjZ7NOPtrcya_Ua4jUolWm-7z9-jSpQ/htmlview?pru=AAABf7z88MA*ITSp0EBrKinw0LjFWZ9tzQ#gid=2074850979), [GreatBookOfGrudges](https://github.com/ThorgrimGrudgebearer/GreatBookOfGrudges), [toxic-repos](https://github.com/stravnik/toxic-repos) and other sources.

+Note.
+The list contains only those projects that affect end users or harm developers.
+The appearance of slogans in the documentation or in the source code is not a reason for inclusion in this list.

 ## How to update this list